-To get a complete picture of diabetes care, we will also link this information to other health information.
+To get a complete picture of care, we will also link this information to other health information.

-NHS Digital will use your NHS number and date of birth to link information that is collected from your GP practice, or diabetes clinic, to other information recorded by the NHS and NHS Digital relating to your diabetes care.
+NHS Digital will use your NHS number and date of birth to link information that is collected from your GP practice to other information recorded by the NHS and NHS Digital relating to your care.